kragen/derctuo/markdown/long-distance-radio.md

-I've previously written about [ultraslow radio for decentralized global digital communication](https://www.mail-archive.com/kragen-tol@canonical.org/msg00303.html), but since then I've read a bit more about the topic, including a little bit of the ample literature on amateur radio DX, QRP, and contesting.
+I’ve previously written about [ultraslow radio for decentralized global digital communication](https://www.mail-archive.com/kragen-tol@canonical.org/msg00303.html), but since then I’ve read a bit more about the topic, including a little bit of the ample literature on amateur radio DX, QRP, and contesting.

-Due to skywave propagation, hams using MF and HF radio routinely [communicate 1000 km or more with transmit powers on the order of one watt][1] (there's a "thousand-miles-per-watt" award);
+Due to skywave propagation, hams using MF and HF radio routinely [communicate 1000 km or more with transmit powers on the order of one watt][1] (there’s a “thousand-miles-per-watt” award);
 under exceptional conditions, transmissions of 1000 km on 1 mW of transmitted power have been reported.
-Typical transmission modes include (very slow "QRSS") CW and the WSJT modes, many of which are around one bit per second.
+Typical transmission modes include (very slow “QRSS”) CW and the WSJT modes, many of which are around one bit per second.

 [1]: https://en.wikipedia.org/wiki/QRP_operation